-Though research on tobacco has been in effect for longer and is more extensive than research on pornography, links between the two are obvious.
+The history of tobacco regulation provides a powerful insight into how research, legislation, and litigation can work together to create powerful changes in society and protect citizens from harmful products, processes, and technologies.
 At Citizens for Decency, we are inspired by the accounts of individuals and organizations who have made a stand against the harms and injustices caused by tobacco companies.
-We are confident that similar steps and actions can be taken to mitigate the dangers of pornography and regulate the industry in a manner that protects individuals, families, and societies.
+We are confident that similar steps and actions can be taken to combat the evil of pornography and regulate the industry in a manner that protects individuals, families, and societies.